-Gigya's Registration-as-a-Service (RaaS) is a powerful CIAM platform (Customer Identity and Access Management) that enables you to connect with your website and app users, and engage with your customers.
+Gigya's Registration-as-a-Service (RaaS) is a CIAM platform (Customer Identity and Access Management) that enables you to connect with your website and app users, and engage with your customers.
 RaaS helps you gather critical information about your users, store that information securely and leverage it for an enhanced customer experience.
-Use RaaS as the pivot point for launching personalized marketing campaigns, providing excellent service, and creating an enjoyable user experience overall.
+Use RaaS as the pivot point for launching personalized marketing campaigns, providing customer service, and building a trust-based relationship with your users.

 - Frictionless Registration: Website visitors register with ease as RaaS provides friendly registration screens which require minimal input, offer logging in with social networks, and include predefined flows to ensure registration completion.